Eliot-RUIZ/automation/README.md

 381 21.4 3.215 9.946094    5.075669 -12.064286 22.21562
 ```

-If this is problem in your case, you can just run this line of code
+If this is problem in your case, you can just run this line of code and it will replace the repeated rows by NA in the selected columns.
 ```r
 replace_NA = function(prev_df, new_df, names) {
   new_df[(nrow(prev_df) + 1) : nrow(new_df), names] = NA